maiolo/backend-test/README.md

 ## Next updates

-* improvement on model/application tests
 * refactor of the libs
 * relocation of the request method, and exclusion of the send_data lib
-* improvements on the validation of the model